Home Our Activities Project ECHO – Geriatrics

 The ECHO model was developed at the University of New Mexico to improve access to specialty care in underserved communities and has spread worldwide.
 We adapted this model to target trainees (primarily physicians and nurse practitioners).

-We collaborate with participants from across Washington and Idaho.
+We collaborate with clinics and training programs across Washington and Idaho.

 Our participants include trainees and practicing clinicians across multiple disciplines.